Executive Summary – Data Privacy

 With our service providers

 Sometimes The Key uses third parties to process your information on our behalf, for example to provide services such as email deployment or cloud storage services or analysis of the technical data we use.
 We need these providers to provide us with their services for our legitimate interests of operating our business and our Site effectively.
-Please contact us for a list of these providers.
+You can view the list of providers on our sub processors page.
 They fall into the following categories:

 - Accounts and billing, payment and card providers (we do not view or store your card details in The Key’s system.
 Anyone involved with the processing, transmission, or storage of card data must comply with the Payment Card Industry Data Security Standards (PCI DSS));